apache/spark/dev/README.md

  * Dockerfile and corresponding scripts that build and use an official DockerImage
  * Breeze development environment that helps with building images and testing locally apache airflow built from sources

-In the future (Airflow 2.0) this package will be split into separate "core" and "providers" packages that will be distributed separately, following the mechanisms introduced in Backport Package Providers.
+ * Provider packages - containing Airflow's providers - separate package per each service Airflow integrates with.

 We also plan to release the official Helm Chart sources that will allow the user to install Apache Airflow via helm 3.0 chart in a distributed fashion.

 The Source releases are the only "official" Apache Software Foundation releases, and they are distributed